PacificBiosciences/ANGEL/README.md

 ANGEL: Robust Open Reading Frame prediction
 =====
-Last Updated: 6/9/2014
+Last Updated: 6/11/2014

 The program is divided into three parts :

 -- dumb ORF prediction: ORF prediction that outputs all longest ORFs in all frames.
 Can be used to create a top training dataset.

--- ANGEL classifier training: train a coding potential classifier based on given training data.
+-- ANGEL classifier training: Train a coding potential classifier based on given training data.
 Must provide both CDS and UTR for positive and negative training set.

 -- ANGEL robust ORF prediction: ORF prediction based on both the ANGEL classifier and the dumb ORF prediction.